My support for Kangas

 $50 per month was the maximum he was/is allowed, and any further money sent in to him was allocated for his unpaid fines.

-The picture of Kangas on this MDOC page is several years old.
+The picture of Kangas on this MDOC page was taken in September 2017.